Top 10 Strongest Ritual Monsters in Yu-Gi-Oh

 An old but formidable type of monster in Yu-Gi-Oh, blue-blackgrounded ritual monsters consistently strike terror into enemies.
 With daunting ATK scores alongside a plethora of flashy effects, modern ritual behemoths quickly decimate your opponent's life points.

-Ritual Monster FAQ
+Ritual Monster FAQs

 How Do I Ritual Summon a Ritual Monster?